Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

-It may put your mind at ease when your smartphone’s battery reads 100 percent charge, but it’s actually not great for the battery.
+For optimized battery life, your phone should never go below 20 percent or never above 80 percent.
+It may put your mind at ease when your smartphone’s battery reads 100 percent charge, but it’s actually not ideal for the battery.
 “A lithium-ion battery doesn’t like to be fully charged,” Buchmann says.
 “And it doesn’t like to be fully charged and warm.”

 Electric vehicles, with batteries that are required by various regulations to have a minimum operational life on the order of several years, make that prospect more feasible than it is for your phone by using drastically oversized batteries that are purposefully designed to never be fully charged.
 “You’ll typically charge to about 80 percent and discharge down to about 20,” Buchmann says.
 “In that mid-range use, you get far more cycles than if you fully charged and discharged as we do on our cellphones.”

-The good news is that lithium-ion batteries like to be charged in short spurts, so plugging in for five percent here and 10 percent there is not only fine, but advisable.
+No. Lithium-ion batteries like to be charged in short spurts, so plugging in for five-percent here and 10-percent there is not only fine, but advisable.
 Cycling your phone from 100 percent, down to zero, and back up has a very limited utility in that it can “recalibrate” a battery if it’s doing strange things like dying out of nowhere when it claims to be decently charged, says Buchmann.
 “But other than that, it’s not advised to fully cycle lithium-ion.”